TanokSmerti/Danse7Macabre/README.md

 - 👋 Hi, I’m @Danse7Macabre
 - 👀 I’m interested in Games and AI
-- 🌱 I’m currently learning Python
+- I’m currently learning Python
-- 💞️ I’m looking to collaborate on small game projects when I am ready
+- Collaboration?
+Sure!
+Just be ready for me to be a noob 😀
-- 📫 How to reach me: https://t.me/Danse_Macabre on Telegram and Danse Macabre#7186 on Discord
+- Contact me on your own risk: https://t.me/Danse_Macabre on Telegram and Danse Macabre#7186 on Discord